x

 11Alive previously reported that the EPA investigated a fire at the plant in 2004 and 2016, and the Chemical Safety Board noted a similar incident at the facility in 2020.
 More than a dozen OSHA violations were also uncovered at the BioLab facility, with most of them deemed "serious."

-All three suits were filed in the U.S. District Court for the Northern District of Georgia.
+The latest lawsuits brings the total to nearly 10 lawsuits with six filed in the federal U.S. District Court for the Northern District of Georgia.

 Second class action suit filed by Morgan & Morgan